The Dirty Truth About "Grass-Fed"

-You're walking down the meat isle at your favorite grocery store to pick up a couple pounds of grass-fed beef.
+You're walking down the meat aisle at your favorite grocery store to pick up a couple of pounds of grass-fed beef.
 You've done some research.
-You know that grass-fed beef is more healthy as it contains more antioxidants, vitamins, CLAs and omega 3 essential fatty acids.
+You know that grass-fed beef is more healthy as it contains more antioxidants, vitamins, CLAs, and omega 3 essential fatty acids.
 You know cattle were never meant to eat grain in the first place.
 You feel good.
 You move on.
-The problem is that what you are buying is likely not what you thought it was.
-Unfortunately, the term "grass-fed" is not regulated and often times, misused by industry marketing.
-Any cattle that has had access to grass during it's life can be called "grass-fed".
-So the animal is often raised on pasture and then shipped off to the feed lot to be finished on a corn based gain diet.
+The problem is that what you might be buying is not what you thought it was.
+Unfortunately, the term "grass-fed" is not regulated and is oftentimes, misused by industry marketing.
+Any cattle that have had access to grass during their life can be called "grass-fed".
+So the animal is often raised on pasture and then shipped off to the feedlot to be finished on a corn-based gain diet.
 This is more accurately grass-fed / grain-finished.
 The exact thing you were trying to avoid.
 So how do you know what to buy?

 If you are shopping at a store, look for the proper labels.
 There are a few terms such as "100% grass-fed" or "grass-fed / grass-finished" that you can feel a little better about.
 Also, there is an organization called the American Grassfed Association.
 AGA-Certified beef has what you are looking for.
 In order to meet their standards the animals are fed only grass and forage from weaning until harvest, are raised on pasture without confinement to feedlots, are never treated with antibiotics or growth hormones, and are raised on American farms.
 The AGA logo is green with four clumps of grass and says "American Grassfed."